arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupResource.md

 ## `spec: Object`

 Spec of the ArangoBackup object.
-This field is immutable

 Required: true